 A gen-set switcher locomotive is powered by one or more nonroad (off-road) engines (typically three) of less than 1,006 horsepower (750 kilowatt), instead of one large diesel fuel-powered locomotive engine.
 EPA regulates nonroad engine emissions use a tier structure more stringent than locomotive engine standards.
 Gen-set switchers are presently built up to 2,100 horsepower utilizing three nonroad 700 horsepower engines.
 Nearly every action that a conventional (diesel only) switcher makes (including idling and low-load movements) requires for the main engine to be powered up resulting in large inefficiencies while going through daily operations.
 In comparison, a gen-set switcher can use as many or as few engines as the action requires, resulting in higher efficiencies.
-As a result, gen-set switchers can reduce diesel fuel consumption, as compared to older switch locomotives, by 20 to 40 https://ww2.arb.ca.gov/resources/documents/technology-assessment-freight-locomotives.
-November.
-6 Union Pacific.
-2018.
-New California Locomotives Designed to Reduce Emissions.
-Available:
+As a result, gen-set switchers can reduce diesel fuel consumption, as compared to older switch locomotives, by 20 to 40 percent.
+Recently, various ports have chosen gen-set switchers over hybrid-electric models due to the greater gen-set operational capabilities and flexibility.
+However, many ports have found that as the number of engines has increased so has the maintenance issues encountered by the switchers lowering their popularity.7